Eden-Kramer-Lab/Loren-Frank-Data-Format--Description/README.md

 # Loren-Frank-Data-Format--Description
-A repo containing a description of the various data types files used in Loren Frank's lab
+A repo containing a description of the various data types files used in Loren Frank's lab.
+See the [wiki](wiki) for further information.